Isabell Buenz – Paper Textiles

 How has your work developed since you began and how do you see it evolving in the future?

-Over the last few years I have become more confident in my work and my ideas and I think it shows in the results.
-I have moved on from my little shoes to creating unusual, wearable paper dresses that I show as installations with a theatrical twist.
+I have become more confident in my work and my ideas and I think it shows in the results.
+I have moved on from my little shoes to creating unique, wearable paper dresses that I show as installations with a theatrical twist.
+They are also often used at catwalk shows and for advertising photoshoots, such as the Spring Fling Open Studio Event in 2015.

-I would like to continue working along those lines and possibly introduce other materials, such as fabric into my work.
-I am hoping that I can develop a more relaxed style and improve my fashion illustration skills.
+I would like to continue working along these lines and introduce other materials, such as fabric and screen prints into my work.
+I am hoping that I can develop a more relaxed style, improve my fashion illustration skills and expand my sewing skills.

 What advice would you give to an aspiring textile artist?